-CHAPTER 11 - WORKPLACE VIOLENCE POLICY
+CHAPTER 12 - WORKPLACE VIOLENCE POLICY

-11-1 WORKPLACE VIOLENCE POLICY - Champaign County Personnel Policies Apply
+12-1 WORKPLACE VIOLENCE POLICY

-The County of Champaign values its employees and citizens and the County Board affirms its commitment to providing workplaces and facilities that minimize the potential for violence.
+The County of Champaign values its employees and citizens, and the County Board affirms its commitment to providing workplaces and facilities that minimize the potential for violence.
 It is the intent of this policy to ensure that everyone associated with Champaign County, including employees and the public, never feel threatened by any form of violence.
-Champaign County has a zero tolerance policy for violence, whether by or toward employees.
+Champaign County has a zero-tolerance policy for violence, whether by or toward employees.
 "Violence" shall include physically harming another, shoving, pushing, harassing, intimidating, coercing, brandishing weapons, and threatening or talking of engaging in those activities.
 It shall also include acts, threats, intentions of harm, destruction towards self, others or property, and may be psychological as well as physical, and the perception thereof.

-11-1.1 Disciplinary Action - If it has been determined that an employee is engaging in any form of violence in the workplace or threatening violence in the workplace, the employee shall be terminated immediately.
+12-1.1 Disciplinary Action - If it has been determined that an employee is engaging in any form of violence in the workplace or threatening violence in the workplace, the employee shall be terminated immediately.
 No talk of or joking about violence will be tolerated.
 In cases of acts or threats of violence by employees, the County endorses immediate and definitive use of the disciplinary process outlined in this document, resulting in termination of said employees.
 Criminal prosecution will be pursued as appropriate, as well.

-11-1.2 Responsibility
+12-1.2 Responsibility

 - a.
-The County Administrator's Office has overall responsibility for maintaining this policy, administering workplace violence prevention measures, and coordinating post-incident activities.
-The County Administrator's Office will also identify resources that departments may use in developing their training plans and workplace violence measures. - b.
-If elected Department Heads or departments operated under the authority of separate governing boards choose to adopt a different policy, they are expected to provide a copy of it to the County Administrator's Office. - c.
-Managers and supervisors shall make safety one of their highest concerns.
-When made aware of a real or perceived threat of violence, management shall conduct a thorough investigation, provide support for employees, and take specific actions to help prevent all acts of violence.
+The County Executive's Office has overall responsibility for maintaining this policy, administering workplace violence prevention measures, and coordinating post-incident activities.
+The County Executive's Office will also identify resources that departments may use in developing their training plans and workplace violence measures. - b.
+If elected Department Heads or departments operated under the authority of separate governing boards choose to adopt a different policy, they are expected to provide a copy of it to the County Executive's Office. - Managers and supervisors shall make safety one of their highest concerns.
+When made aware of a real or perceived threat of violence, management shall conduct a thorough investigation, provide support for employees, and take

+- specific actions to help prevent all acts of violence.
 Management is also responsible for documenting and reporting such incidences to the respective Department Heads. - d.
 Employees shall report all acts and/or threats of violence to their supervisors or Department Heads.
-Employees should learn to recognize and respond to behaviors by potential perpetrators that may indicate a risk of violence. - 11-1.3 Continual Review The County Administrator's Office shall develop a method for receiving and reviewing reports of violence and threats of violence.
+Employees should learn to recognize and respond to behaviors by potential perpetrators that may indicate a risk of violence. - 12-1.3 Continual Review The County Executive's Office shall develop a method for receiving and reviewing reports of violence and threats of violence.
 Information and data from such reports shall be utilized to establish a continual improvement process for reducing the potential for adverse outcomes associated with acts or threats of workplace violence.

-CHAPTER 12 - ANTI-HARASSMENT POLICY
+CHAPTER 13 - ANTI-HARASSMENT POLICY

+13-1 ANTI- HARASSMENT

-12-1 ANTI- HARASSMENT - Champaign County Personnel Policies Apply right of all employees to work in an environment free from harassment and the responsibility of all employees to refrain from harassment.
-Champaign County prohibits sexual harassment and harassment based upon gender, ethnicity, race, sexual orientation, religious affiliation, age and physical and mental disability of and by its employees.
+13-1.1 It is the policy of Champaign County Government to provide to all officials and employees a work environment free of harassment based upon gender, ethnicity, race, sexual orientation, religious affiliation, age, physical and mental disability, and marital status, as well as sexual harassment.
+It is the right of all employees to work in an environment free from harassment and the responsibility of all employees to refrain from harassment.
+Champaign County prohibits sexual harassment and harassment based upon gender, ethnicity, race, sexual orientation, religious affiliation, age, and physical and mental disability of and by its employees.
 Harassment is inappropriate, offensive, and, in specific cases, may be illegal and will not be tolerated by Champaign County.